 With direct flights from Denpasar airports to Labuan-Bajo, Makassar, Manado, going diving in Komodo or Sulawesi can be easily done from Bali.
 With Komodo National Park and Wakatobi National Park, you can easily add some of the best dive sites in the world to your trip.

 Regarding Raja Ampat, which is among the furthest of the outer islands of Indonesia, you need to do a stopover in Manado before flying to Sorong.
 Good news is, near Manado you can scuba dive in Lembeh Strait or Bunaken.
-As an alternative, you can also do a stopover in

 Do you need more information to plan your dive trip to Bali?
 Check these additional articles about travelling and scuba diving in Bali: